This article has links to products and services we love, which we may make commission from.

 North Coast 500 Tips

-It is against the law to use your mobile/cell phone while driving in the UK and the roads you are navigating are going to be tough at times so I would recommend a phone holder attached to your dashboard.
+It is against the law to use your mobile/cell phone while driving in the UK and the roads you are navigating will be challenging, so I would recommend a phone holder attached to your dashboard.

-Try one with a magnetic part you place in between your phone and cover which keeps the phone neatly attached to the holder.
+Try one with a magnetic part you place in between your phone and the cover, which keeps the phone neatly attached to the holder.

 You can also download this free NC500 map.

-Wheelchair users, you may find this guide useful.
+Wheelchair users, you may find this helpful guide.

 How Much Does the NC500 Cost?